-With that in mind, Gabriel Garcia Leyva made sure to take advantage of the services NYUAD has to offer.
-He helped launch and co-led NYUAD Mentorship program with the support of the Women’s Mentoring Program and the Career Development Center (CDC).
+With that in mind, Leyva made sure to take advantage of the services NYUAD has to offer.
+He helped launch and co-led the NYUAD Mentorship Program with the support of the Women’s Mentoring Program and the Career Development Center (CDC).
 The program gave him exposure to the professional community in the UAE.
-"It put me out there forcing me to engage with people that were much more senior than me, and so, I had to act professional, look professional, and just do a lot of things that I wasn't necessarily ready for.
+"It put me out there forcing me to engage with people that were much more senior than me, and so I had to act professional, look professional, and just do a lot of things that I wasn't necessarily ready for.

-Upon graduation, Garcia Leyva landed a job as a Business Analyst at Accenture Ventures.
+Upon graduation, Leyva landed a job as a business analyst at Accenture Ventures.
 He now has access to people not only in the UAE but also the US and Europe.
 "If you develop a relationship with your managers, that network opens up to you and develops into referrals.
 I'm very keen on mentorship and I think that in a place like the UAE I would be able to get very good mentorship at a very early stage of my career."

 If there's one thing he feels grateful to have done during his time at NYUAD, it would be getting out and experiencing the rest of the UAE.
 "Get to know the city more, physically leave campus whenever you can, and reach out to as many people as you can.
 You will be here for four years so get to know the UAE, try to interact with the people that live in the UAE and understand the different reasons that brought them to where they are today.
 Bottom line, don't forget to have fun."